-Today, the average selling price has increased to much over $5 and that's allowed some of the more popular sellers to be make 6 and 7 figures from the platform.
+Today, the average selling price has increased to much over $5, allowing some of the more popular sellers to make 6 and 7 figures from the platform.

 5. Drive for Lyft or Uber

 Are you free before or after work on weekdays or all day weekends?
-If you want to earn some nice pocket cash and don't mind driving, driving for Lyft or Uber could be the perfect side hustle for you.
-Since you're putting other people's lives in your hands, you will need prior documentation before you can be eligible to sign up.
-You'll need a valid driver's license, a background check, insurance, and of course a car.
+If you want to earn some nice pocket cash and don’t mind driving, driving for Lyft or Uber could be your perfect side hustle.
+Since you’re putting other people’s lives in your hands, you will need prior documentation before you can be eligible to sign up.
+You’ll need a valid driver’s license, a background check, insurance, and, of course, a car.

 How much money can you make driving Uber or Lyft?

 How much you make depends on the time and distance of each ride according to your city’s rates.
 Generally, you can make more during peak times like after an event or during commute hours.
 Passengers also tip, which you get to keep 100% of.

 On average, drivers will collect $24.77 per hour in passenger fares in the US.
 From that, Uber or Lyft will take about a third ($8.33) in commission fees.
 That leaves you with $16.44.
 Your vehicle will need gas and maintenance, especially when you’re driving a lot.
 Gas and maintenance alone will cost $4.87 per hour.
 And an extra $0.90 goes to social security and Medicare taxes because the driver is self-employed.